ctesta01/covid.gradient.estimation/README.md

 ## Repository Overview

-This repository is home to the `covid.gradient.estimation` package which houses functions to clean and merge data from a variety of sources on county-level COVID-19 outcomes, sociodemographic measures, and geography.
+This repository is home to the `covid.gradient.estimation` package which houses functions to clean, merge, and analyze data from a variety of sources on county-level COVID-19 outcomes, sociodemographic measures, and geography using generalized additive models (GAMs).

 This package can be installed by running: